Learning electron densities in the condensed phase: Theory

 Different error metrics can be adopted to determine the expansion coefficients, which influence the accuracy that one is willing to achieve on prescribed classes of density-derived properties.~\cite{briling+21arxiv} A Coulomb metric, for instance, is typically used to provide RI approximations that give minimal error in the Hartree energy.~\cite{whitten1973jcp} In this work, we define the RI expansion coefficients as those which minimize the integral over a single unit cell of the square error in the density itself, i.e.,

-where $\rho^{\text{QM}}(\mathbf{r})$ is the exact electron density to which we are fitting.
-Note that we do not impose any constraint on the conservation of the number of electrons.
+where $\rho^{\text{QM}}(\mathbf{r})$ is the self-consistent electron density which we are using as the fitting target.
+Note that we do not impose any constraint on the conservation of the number of electrons when calculating the RI coefficients.
 In fact, we find that including this constraint results in undue weight being given to the isotropic basis functions ($\lambda=0$), relative to an unconstrained minimization, damaging the accuracy of the overall scalar-field representation.
-Moreover, as clarified in Ref.~\citenum{briling+21arxiv}, imposing a similar constraint on the machine-learning model would only limit the electronic charge conservation to those structures that are used for training.
+Moreover, as clarified in Ref.~\citenum{briling+21arxiv}, imposing a corresponding constraint on the machine-learning model would only limit the electronic charge conservation to those structures that are used for training, and including such a constraint inevitably leads to a breakdown in the stability of the machine-learning model as the number of training structures is increased.\cite{briling+21arxiv}

 Minimization of the RI error in Eq.~\eqref{eq:loss_func1} yields

 where $\mathbf{S}$ is the overlap matrix of the periodic basis functions,